delwende/personal-project/README.md

 # personal-project
-LSTM for detecting and correcting  misspelling in clinical notes
+bi-LSTM for detecting and correcting  misspelling in clinical notes